- Home

 This was also evident in the blue zone study, as almost all of the centenarians had a life partner or were in committed relationships.

-Chronic stress can seriously decrease your life expectancy.
-Men who are stressed are up to three times more likely to die early than their non-stressed counterparts – and women who suffer from stress are up to two times more likely to die from heart disease, stroke, or lung cancer.
+Chronic stress can seriously affect life expectancy.
+Research has found that men who are stressed are up to three times more likely to die early than their non-stressed counterparts – and women who suffer from stress are up to two times more likely to die from heart disease, stroke, or lung cancer.

-Of course, avoiding stress altogether is pretty much impossible, and even residents of the blue zones experience it.
-So what do these people do that many of us don’t?
-They practise rituals that help them deal with stress.
-The Japanese centenarians take a few moments to remember their ancestors each day; the Californians pray; the Greeks have a nap, and the Sardinians have happy hour!
+Of course, we all experience stress from time-to-time – including those in blue zones.
+But many people in blue zones are known to practise rituals that help them deal with stress.
+For example, the Japanese centenarians take a few moments to remember their ancestors each day; the Californians pray; the Greeks have a nap, and the Sardinians have happy hour!

-Studies show that laughter and having a positive outlook reduce stress – thereby potentially prolonging your life.
-If you feel like you need help dealing with stress, you might be interested in our articles; 7 tips for coping with stress and anxiety and The benefits of humour and laughing – 9 tips to help you laugh more.
+Studies show that laughter and optimism help to reduce stress too.
+For more information on taking control of stress, check out our articles; 7 tips for coping with stress and anxiety and The benefits of humour and laughing – 9 tips to help you laugh more.

 Final thoughts…